 The education level required is different depending on the behavioral science career you are seeking.

-Career Opportunities for Behavioral Science Majors
+Career Opportunities for A Degree In Behavioral Science Graduate

 A degree in Behavioral Sciences will prepare you to work in many different careers because of your broad set of skills.
 Graduates are often found working in healthcare facilities and hospitals.
 Private companies also hire Behavioral Scientists as coaches, analysts, and marketers.
 You may also work in a private treatment practice.

 Solid Growth Projected for Behavioral Science Careers